kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 Authorization chain.
 - Allow ordered definition of authorization modes.
-- Allow definition of multiple webhooks in the authorization chain while all other types of authorizers should only be specified once.
+- Allow definition of multiple webhooks in the authorization chain while all other types of authorizers should at most be specified once.
 - Allow resource/user based pre-filtering of webhooks using CEL to prevent unnecessary invocations.
 - Enable user to define the policy when a webhook can't be reached due to